 Christ Church, Oxford, England, provides a stable community for the BSIR to return and engage with Baptist scholars in the United Kingdom and globally, while tours of Regent's Park College and Angus Library and Archive forge a unique connection to historical Baptist presence in England.
 Annual gatherings for worship, fellowship, and paper presentation take place during the summer and are centralized around a theme.
 The BSIR publishes its work periodically (see here) and remains connected through a virtual network.
 Emeritus Director and BSIR Fellow, Dr. Roger Ward of Georgetown College, KY established and led the program (formerly known as Young Scholars in the Baptist Academy) from July 2004 to July 2018.
 Dr. Laine Scales and Dr. João Chaves currently direct the BSIR from its administrative hub, Baylor University Graduate School, Waco, Texas.

-The Baptist Scholars International Roundtable (BSIR) invites proposals for its 17th annual meeting, to be convened at Christ Church, University of Oxford, August 6-9, 2023.
-Our Distinguished Fellow for 2023 will be Professor Gerald Pillay, Vice-Chancellor and Rector at Liverpool Hope University in Liverpool, UK.
-For the next two years (2023-2024), the BSIR conference theme will be “Baptists and Global Missions.”
-We invite scholars from a broad array of disciplines to consider how Baptists around the world have thought about missions and engaged in missionary work—as well as how locals of different backgrounds appropriated, resisted, and/or disseminated the message and work of Baptist missionaries.
+The Baptist Scholars International Roundtable (BSIR) invites proposals for its 19th annual meeting, to be convened at Christ Church, University of Oxford, August 4-7, 2024.
+Our Distinguished Fellow for 2024 will be Dr. Loida Martell, Vice President of Academic Affairs and Dean at Lexington Seminary.
+The 2024 BSIR conference theme will be “Baptists and Global Missions.”
+We invite scholars from a broad array of disciplines to consider how Baptists worldwide have thought about missions and engaged in missionary work—as well as how locals of different backgrounds appropriated, resisted, and/or disseminated the message and work of Baptist missionaries.
 We are particularly interested in approaches centered around Baptist groups outside the United States and Europe, even if such groups are studied in relation to Baptists in the West.
-Topics may range widely, and might consider themes such as the following:

 We encourage participation by scholars from all career stages, especially junior scholars and doctoral candidates.
 While papers should pertain to the Baptist expression of Christianity, scholars from all faiths are welcome.

-The submission deadline was January 1, 2023.
-For accepted submissions, the full paper will be due on June 1, 2023.
+View the 2024 Call for Proposals here.
+Note: The submission deadline for proposals is January 1, 2024; for accepted submissions, the full paper will be due on June 1, 2024.